wizardzcustomkb/60oec/README.md

 ## Introduction:
 I started this project as a test into the journy of EC case design with the idea of open source it using something new for topre keyboards here is top mount 60% 60OEC.
+The idea was to make a topre keyboard with PC case but due to pc surface I dicided to add something like a cover from sirfaace scratches and UV light.
+The topcase contain 2 part outer aluminum cover and inner pc.
+The inner case screws to top alumium case then the plate then screws to inner PC case. the inner PC case should have metal thread holes to help the plate thread screws from damage.

+I am still working on this project and I will keep maintain it if there is any changes.
+I have few things to cover that I will list them below.

+## To do list:
+1. Add mx plate to the repo (DXF * Step files).

 to use this keyboard for fabricatin with the manufactors you will need to provide the following.
 ## Fabrication Materials: